AustinHodge4/popfindr_notify/README.md

 On a phone and/or laptop go to the second url or scan the QR code.
 ![Subcribe](images/notify_subscribe.png?raw=true)

-Click the subscribe button to start recieving notifications.
+Click the subscribe button to start receiving notifications.

 ## Setup: Run the listener
 Run this command and replace the url with the ones saved from earlier: